How To Immigrate To Canada: An Ultimate Guide for Filipinos

 You can start by getting to know your neighbors or co-villagers, but only if it’s a common practice in the area you’ll be living in.
 You can also get to know your colleagues and be comfortable around them.

 Try to familiarize yourself with the faces that you encounter in your daily life.
-Reaching out to the Filipino community near your city is a huge step towards building your own network in Canada.
+Reaching out to the Filipino community near your city is a massive step towards building your network in Canada.

 5. Know the culture and practices in Canada

-Join forums and read online about the different practices in Canada and its culture.
-It’s important to stay open-minded since there are some practices in Canada that might be unusual in your home country and vice versa.
+Join forums and read online about Canada’s different practices and cultures.
+It’s important to stay open-minded since some practices in Canada might be unusual in your home country and vice versa.

 6. Do a lot of volunteer work

-Volunteering is highly-appreciated in Canada and will help you connect with the locals.
+Volunteering is highly appreciated in Canada and will help you connect with the locals.
 You can spend your free days being a volunteer for causes that you are passionate about.
-You can volunteer at environmental organizations, relief operations, feeding programs, and a lot more.
+You can volunteer at environmental organizations, relief operations, feeding programs, and more.

-One way to truly belong in a community is through helping them with events and activities which will benefit other members of the community.
+One way to truly belong in a community is by helping them with events and activities that benefit other community members.
 You won’t just be helping your community; you’ll also be part of a family that can help you as you adjust to your new life.

 Frequently Asked Questions